SmokinCaterpillar/pypet/doc/source/manual/optimization_tips.rst

 additional arguments are mutated over the course of your runs.
-In case you use SCOOP_, try do avoid running many batches of experiments in one go with ``freeze_input=True`` because memory consumption of all the SCOOP_ workers may increase with every batch, see also :re:`pypet-and-scoop`.
+In case you use SCOOP_, try do avoid running many batches of experiments in one go with ``freeze_input=True`` because memory consumption of all the SCOOP_ workers may increase with every batch, see also :ref:`pypet-and-scoop`.

 .. _SCOOP: http://scoop.readthedocs.org/